Defeat Multiple Myeloma 5K

 Q: Why direct the race proceeds to Fred Hutch?

 A: We want our donors and volunteers to know with perfect confidence that their donations and time will be going to directly support multiple myeloma research.
-The work being done at the Fred Hutchinson Cancer Research Center is on the cutting edge.
-To date, Fred Hutch has been instrumental in our effort to keep the event alive through this time of transition.
-We look forward to working with them as we continue our fight against this horrible disease.
+The work being done at the Fred Hutchinson Cancer Research Center is on the cutting edge, moving fast, and providing great results to date.
+They have made it clear to us: our support helps them get new treatment options to patients faster!

 Q: What is Multiple Myeloma?